bajicluka01/chess-puzzle-evaluation/README.md

 conda install pygraphviz
 ```

-Download stockfish from [here](https://stockfishchess.org/download/) and put it in C:/stockfish.
+Download stockfish from [here](https://stockfishchess.org/download/) and put it in C:/stockfish (no need to actually install the .exe).

 Also put syzygy in C:/syzygy (code for download is in chess_functions.py).